hpware/hpware/README.md

 ### Hi there 👋
+- 📝 Working on tests.
+Not Active!

-- 🔭 I’m currently working on <a href="https://hpware.github.io/tcc/code.html">Testconnectcenter</a>
+- 🔭 I’m currently working on nothing :/
 - 💬 Ask me anything here hpware3@gmail.com
 - 📫 How to reach me: Look at Bio!
 - 😄 Pronouns: he/him